XpiritBV/mini-hacks/Deploy-ARM-with-Azure-Portal/Readme.md

 In this challenge, you will use Azure and ARM templates to provision PaaS services to Azure.
 This will involve logging into the Azure Portal, select an ARM template and execute the ARM template from a website.

 ## Prerequisites ##
-To get started with this mini-hack, you need workingAzure subscription.
+To get started with this mini-hack, you need an Azure subscription.

 ## The Assignment ##
 Find an ARM template to create a WebApp and a DocumentDB and deploy the template to Azure.
 The following steps can be taken: